ShuJz/mp500lwa4d_robot_env/src/robot_service/README.md

-This is a description package for robot mp500lwa4d.
+This is a DRL package for robot mp500lwa4d.

 Before train the model, pleace determine the default version of Python you are using,